dxrk-kali/autohack/README.md

 ## Disclaimer

 It is highly advised you use kali linux as most of the scripting and development of this tool is under the assumption it is installed on kali.

+The `sudo ./autohack bug`: Autohack uses bash string manipulation to figure out where the user installed the repo.
+At runtime it needs to look for files in the repo to call, if the wrong user environment is used (as is the case with `sudo ./autohack`) it will create a `substring is < 0` bug because it can't find autohack because that current user environment does not have autohack in their path.
+This is one reason why running the tool as root instead of a suoder is reccommended.

 ## Roadmap